Distribution-free tests of multivariate independence based on center-outward quadrant, Spearman, Kendall, and van der Waerden statistics: Introduction

 The S\&P 100 stocks are classified into ten sectors by Global Industry Classification Standard (GICS).
 To illustrate the advantages of the proposed tests, we focus on detecting dependence between two such sectors: (1) Telecommunications, including ``AT\&T Inc [T]'' and ``Verizon Communications [VZ]'' stocks; and (2) Materials, including ``Du Pont (E.I.)
 [DD]'', ``Dow Chemical [DOW]'', ``Freeport-McMoran Cp \& Gld [FCX]'', and ``Monsanto Co.\ [MON]'' stocks.

 Figure~\ref{fig:rplot} presents univariate histograms and bivariate scatterplots for the {forty observations (separated by three months) of the daily log returns} of the six stocks mentioned above.
-We notice that all univariate marginals are skewed and/or heavy-tailed. \nb{We also notice that the lag-zero Pearson correlations between any stock in \{T,~VZ\} and any stock in \{DD,~DOW,~FCX,~MON\} are relatively small, and that most correlations are non-significant at significance level $1\%$.}
+We notice that all univariate marginals are skewed and/or heavy-tailed.
+We also notice that the lag-zero Pearson correlations between any stock in \{T,~VZ\} and any stock in \{DD,~DOW,~FCX,~MON\} are relatively small, and that most correlations are non-significant at significance level $1\%$.

-We applied the four rank-based tests (quadrant (sign), Spearman, Kendall, van der Waerden) proposed in Section~\ref{testprocsec} to the forty bivariate observations of ~(T,~VZ) and either (DD,~DOW), (DD,~FCX), (DD,~MON), (DOW,~FCX), (DOW,~MON), or (FCX,~MON).
+We applied the four rank-based tests (quadrant (sign), Spearman, Kendall, van der Waerden) proposed in Section~\ref{testprocsec} to the forty bivariate observations of~(T,~VZ) and either (DD,~DOW), (DD,~FCX), (DD,~MON), (DOW,~FCX), (DOW,~MON), or (FCX,~MON).
 These tests are based on the matrices defined in~\eqref{tildeW:sign}--~\!\eqref{scoreW}.
 As a benchmark, we also include Wilks' Gaussian likelihood ratio test (LRT).
 The~$p$-values for all these tests are reported in Table~\ref{tab:pvalue-real}.
 One observes that the rank-based tests perform as well as Wilks' LRT in the first three columns while, in the last three, they yield strong evidence against independence whereas Wilks is unable to reject independence at 5\% significance level.
-The case of Telecommunications and Materials is particularly clear, with $p$-values of 0.006 for van der Waerden and 0.007 for Spearman in testing independence between (T,VZ) and (DOW, FCX)---to be compared with Wilks' $p$-value 0.174.
+Rank-based sign, Spearman, Kendall, and van der Waerden tests, thus, are able to detect dependencies that Wilks' traditional pseudo-Gaussian test cannot.

 { }